biocatchltd/yellowbox/docs/cookbook.rst

         async with RabbitMQService.arun(docker_client) as rabbit:
             yield rabbit

-Each startup may be asynchronous, but he fixtures still run sequentially.
+Each startup may be asynchronous, but the fixtures are still run sequentially.
 This is because of how pytest-asyncio handles async fixtures.

 To remedy this, we can use the in-house `pytest-gather-fixtures <https://github.com/bentheiii/pytest-gather-fixtures>`` library.
 This library allows you to run multiple fixtures in parallel.